 The sealing ability of your porcelain crown has a lot to do with the underlying tooth.
 And it also has a lot to do with the quality of any filling material that may be necessary to build a damaged tooth up to support the crown.
 When done properly by a skilled dental professional, porcelain crowns are a beautifully crafted solution to your dental needs.

-The Bright Side of Porcelain
+The Bright Side of a Porcelain Crown

 When it comes to restoring form and function to your teeth, dental porcelain is an excellent choice to duplicate the appearance of natural enamel.
 This procedure replaces virtually the entire outside surface of your tooth all the way to gum level.

 Since crowns are so versatile, they can do a lot more than replace your original tooth.
 They can be precision-engineered for the most cosmetically pleasing appearance.
-Before your cosmetic dentist applies your crown, it’s necessary to file or reshape your tooth into a base for your crown.
+Before your NYC cosmetic dentist applies your crown, it’s necessary to file or reshape your tooth into a base for your crown.
 If your tooth was broken or badly decayed, your dentist may have to use filling material to build up your tooth enough to serve as a base.
 Porcelain crowns can even be used to cover dental implants.

 The actual porcelain cap fits smoothly over your natural tooth like a glove over a hand.
 Once the crown is secured with cement, the result is hard to tell from your own surrounding teeth.
-Your porcelain crown functions as well as your natural tooth, but you should always be mindful to care for your crown as instructed by your Brooklyn dentist.
+Your porcelain crown functions as well as your natural tooth, but you should always be mindful to care for your crown as instructed by your NYC dentist.

 A porcelain crown costs more than other types of crowns, but the quality of the dental porcelain is obvious.
 And while dental insurance often buffers the porcelain crown cost, it’s important to appreciate that they are a long-term investment in your continued dental health.